oliver-pham/silkie/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 > Static site generator with the smoothness of silk

 Silkie is a simple and smooth static site generator.
-It can parse text files (".txt", ".ini" or ".md" files) and generate HTML files from them.
+It can parse text files (".txt") and Markdown files (".md") and generate HTML files from them.

 Check out the [demo](https://oliver-pham.github.io/silkie/dist/The%20Adventure%20of%20the%20Speckled%20Band) generated from this [text file](https://raw.githubusercontent.com/Seneca-CDOT/topics-in-open-source-2021/main/release-1/Sherlock-Holmes-Selected-Stories/The%20Adventure%20of%20the%20Speckled%20Band.txt) (with help from [new.css](https://newcss.net/)).

 ```
-$ python3 silkie.py -h
+$ python -m silkie -h
 Usage: silkie.py [OPTIONS]

   Static site generator with the smoothness of silk